Gurubase/gurubase-widget/INTEGRATIONS.md

 ## Sphinx

-1. Create a file named `gurubase-widget.js` in your docs directory and add the following code:
+1. Create a file named `gurubase-widget.js` in your `_static` directory and add the following code:

 ```js
 document.addEventListener('DOMContentLoaded', function() {